What is Six Sigma Quality and DIAMC?

 the document has less than a 2% error rate.

-An AMBER LIGHT means the text needs MAXit editing.
+An AMBER LIGHT means the text needs editing.

 A RED LIGHT means the text is not acceptable.